nahidalam/NLPNotes/2_WordEmbedding.md

 Word2Vec does not need labels in order to create meaningful representations.
 This is useful, since most data in the real world is unlabeled.
 If the network is given enough training data (tens of billions of words), it produces word vectors with intriguing characteristics.
 Words with similar meanings appear in clusters, and clusters are spaced such that some word relationships, such as analogies, can be reproduced using vector math.
 The famous example is that, with highly trained word vectors, "king - man + woman = queen."

-## Types of Word Embedding
-There are 2 common Word Embedding models - Word2Vec and GloVe

-Then again, Word2Vec is 2 types
-- Skip Gram and
-- Continuous Bag Of Words (CBOW)

 **CBOW Model**:
 - Predict the current word, based on the surrounding words.
 In most cases, this